kevinquillen/kevinquillen.github.io/_posts/2018-10-29-adding-tests-to-legacy-drupal-7-sites.markdown

 ### Writing Your First Test

 The simplest kind of test you can do is a unit test.
 One of the new requirements I had was that while processing data from an API response, I was to pass a color value in the result to a rendered visualization.
 This color would be used say, in the case of a bar graph, to make the bar green or yellow - whatever the data manager deemed appropriate.
+This value is passed into a ReactJS component.

 There were a few parameters surrounding it: